-This following is a \$EF TOP/license/license.hostlist example.
+This following is a \$EF\TOP/license/license.hostlist example.

-host-linux1.nice host-linux2.nice host-linux3.nice host-unix1.nice host-win1.nice host-win2.nice
+host-linux1.nice host-linux2.nice host-linux3.nice host-unix1.nice

 Monitoring license usage

 License token consumption is an important aspect for an EF Portal administrator.

 The EF Portal Operational Dashboard provides administrators with an overview of installed licenses and provides details for used license tokens.
 Loaded licenses with their field values are shown as follows.